pyvista/pyvista/CONTRIBUTING.md

 #### Creating a New Pull Request

-Once you have tested your branch locally, push your branch to (pyvista GitHub)[https://github.com/pyvista/pyvista] and create a pull request while merging to master.
+Once you have tested your branch locally, create a pull request on (pyvista GitHub)[https://github.com/pyvista/pyvista] while merging to master.
 This will automatically run continious integration (CI) testing and verify your changes will work across several platforms.

 To ensure someone else reviews your code, at least one other member of the pyvista contributors group must review and verify your code meets